Our Methodology

 Notice that the Riegel baseline of 3:33 (which many online calculators would report as the answer) becomes 3:55 as the centre of this runner's realistic range.
 The raw formula is not wrong; it just assumes a level of marathon-specific preparation this runner doesn't quite have.
 The range of 3:46–4:04 better represents what race day might actually look like.

 VDOT is a single number representing your current running fitness, derived from a race result.
-It was developed by Jack Daniels in his book Daniels' Running Formula and is grounded in the relationship between oxygen cost and running velocity.
+It was developed by Jack Daniels in his book Daniels' Running Formula (3rd edition) and is grounded in the relationship between oxygen cost and running velocity.

 We calculate VDOT from your race using the oxygen cost formula: